 “It’s almost unfair how much intense beauty, great cuisine and amazing aromas are jam-packed into such a compact space.”
 Ariel Foxman, New York Times

-If you happen to be traveling in Liguria and only have a couple of days to visit the eastern side of the region in the province of La Spezia, chances are you have planned to visit the Cinque Terre.
-And if you haven’t, you should!
+If you happen to be traveling in Liguria and only have a couple of days to visit the eastern side of the region in the province of La Spezia, chances are you have planned to visit the Cinque Terre and Portovenere.

-Here are some top tips for making the most out of your time, to savor and admire the world-renowned area without rushing, while also discovering unexpected places.
+Here are some top tips for making the most out of your time in the Bay of Spezia, to savor and admire the world-renowned area without rushing, while also discovering unexpected places.

 Cinque Terre, Italy’s famous five